A Bit O'Irish

 I work for the College Board in different capacities.
 I serve as a Reader and Question Leader for the APUSH Exam.
 I also work as a Faculty Consultant for College Board, which means I train new and experienced teachers at 1-day, 2-day, and week long Summer Institutes througout the Southwest Region (this region serves Texas, Arkansas, Oklahoma, Louisiana, and New Mexico).
-I also serve on the Test Development Committee for the AP U.S. History course and exam.
+I also am the Co-Chair for the Test Development Committee for the AP U.S. History course.
 I've published all the ancillaries that go with The American Pageant textbook, along with a four volume APUSH workbook with the Center for Learning.
-I just published a workbook for Norton on the Historical Thinking Skills for AP US History and will be writing additional workbooks for AP European and AP World.
+I have published a three volume workbook series for Norton on the Historical Thinking Skills, for U.S., European, and World History.
 I am a member of the American Historical Association, Organization of American Historians, and the Society for History Education.